'It's not all about ringing bells and being cancer free.'

 So I needed more treatment.
 I’ve had whole brain radiotherapy and a few weeks later I started Kadcyla®.
 I lost my hair which was upsetting and I’ve lost some cognitive function, my short-term memory is not so good these days.

 For a while I had no evidence of advanced disease (NEAD) but in December 2019 a scan revealed a couple of small lesions in my cerebellum.
 This meant targeted CyberKnife radiotherapy which blasted them.
-In March this year I moved onto a new treatment regime which consists of three types of medication and different side effects that I’m still getting used to.
-Treatment is a slog and extremely tiring.
-I have to travel to have treatment in London which is a 2.5 hour journey from my house.
-Recently I’ve had to go every week because of the different issues I’ve been having.
+In March 2021 I moved onto a new treatment regime which consists of three types of medication and has different side effects.
+Treatment is a slog and extremely tiring, however the treatment is working so it is worth it.
+Long may it continue to work.

 The rollercoaster never ends!

 I have a history of breast cancer in my family.
 My mum died aged 45 from breast cancer, her mum had it at the same time but lived until she was 88.
 I have two young daughters and my aim is to stick around for as long as possible and make lots of memories with them.
 My husband and I are honest with them about my cancer, but we term it in a way in which they will understand.
-They know I have nasty things in my head and I have special medicine to treat them.
+They know I have cancer and I have special medicine to treat it.

 I am medically retired from work and am not allowed to drive so life is very different now.
-Day-to-day I get very tired, my husband has been working from home which is a great help.
-Mornings can be difficult, I struggle to get up and get going so my husband often takes the girls to school, which is close to the house.
-Then I pick them up and do their reading and homework while he finishes work.
+Day-to-day I do get exhausted, my husband has been working from home which is a great help.
+Mornings can be difficult, I struggle to get up and get going so my husband often takes the girls to school, which is close to home.
+Then I pick them up and do their reading and homework while he finishes his work.

 I just think to myself keep going, keep going, I want to be here as long as possible.
 With secondaries, the disease is always there.